dougeby/IntuneDocs/intune-user-help/check-device-access-windows-cpapp.md

 2. If your device can't access resources:
     a.
 Review the message and list of affected settings at the top of the page.
     b.
 Click **More** to expand the problem details.
 Click **Less** to collapse the details.
     c.
-Under certain settings, you'll see the options **How to resolve this** or **Resolve**.
+Under certain settings, you'll see **How to resolve this** or **Resolve**.
 Click either link to, respectively, open the relevant help article or Settings app on your device.
 If these links aren't available, you'll see your IT department's contact information.

     ![Example screenshot of the Company Portal app for Windows, Device details page, highlighting the alert at the top of the page.](./media/1809_CheckAccess_Device_details_alert1.png)